Tenancy Contract Requirements in Oman

 All rental agreements in Oman should be properly documented:

-• Written contract: While verbal leases can be valid, a written tenancy contract is strongly recommended and increasingly required for official purposes (e.g., visa sponsorship, utility connections).
+• Written contract: While verbal leases can be valid, a written tenancy contract is strongly recommended and increasingly required for official purposes (e.g., visa sponsorship, utility connections, ROP residency applications).

 • Essential terms: The contract must state the property description, rent amount, payment frequency, lease duration, and responsibilities of each party.

-• Registration: Contracts should be registered with the municipality (baladiya) for legal enforceability.
+• Registration: Contracts should be registered with the municipality (baladiya) — in Muscat, registration with Muscat Municipality is particularly important for enforceability.

 • Language: Contracts are typically in Arabic.
 If in another language, the Arabic version prevails in court.